 - n8n_db

-1. The Trigger: Add a Schedule Trigger Node.
-Set the rule to execute every 5 minutes.
+1. Schedule Trigger: Set the interval to every 5 minutes.

-🔴 Danger: Do not run a blanket docker logs [container] command.
-Logs can grow to gigabytes in size.
-Pulling the entire log file into an n8n node will overwhelm the container’s heap memory and crash your orchestration engine.
-Always use --tail to limit the scope to recent events.
+Don’t run docker logs ollama without --tail.
+Container logs can grow to gigabytes.
+Pulling the full log file into an n8n node will exhaust the container’s heap memory and crash your orchestration engine.
+Always limit scope with --tail.

-The Naive Approach: A junior engineer might attempt to stringify the entire input object and run a simple RegEx check.
-While this works, it destroys the JSON structure and creates brittle code that breaks if the preceding node returns metadata alongside the stdout.
+The naive approach would be to stringify the entire SSH output and run a single regex.
+This works, but it destroys the JSON structure and breaks if the SSH node ever returns metadata alongside stdout.

-// Step 1: Safely extract standard output from the previous SSH node's JSON payload.
+// Extract standard output from the SSH node's JSON payload

 const logItems = $input.all();